MALTOisHERE/backup-automation-tool/README.md

 # Backup Automation Tool

-This is a Python-based backup automation tool with both command-line and graphical user interface (GUI) support.
+This is a Python-based backup automation tool graphical user interface (GUI).
 It allows users to back up files from a source directory to a destination directory, with features like incremental backups, compression, and retention management.

 ## Features